joshdoman/peerfed/README.md

 https://peerfed.org

-For an immediately usable, binary version of the Bitcoin Core software, see https://peerfed.org/en/download/.
+For an immediately usable, binary version of the PeerFed Core software, see https://peerfed.org/en/download/.

 What is PeerFed Core?